eigenbooks/bayes-missing-manual/_sources/solution-process.md

   - 0.92
 ```

-In the Yudkowsky example the odds of being sick given a positive test are 800:9504, roughly equivalent to 8:95, or approximately a 0.08 probability of being sick.
+In the Yudkowsky example, the odds of being sick given a positive test are 800:9504, roughly equivalent to 8:95, or approximately a 0.08 probability of being sick.
 This is shocking because medical professionals reportedly struggle to correctly calculate the probability of sickness.
 I will however contend that their inability to properly calculate the correct answer does not imply that they lack the proper medical intuition to provide good care.
 As the name implies, a screening test is the first of potentially many tests that would be administered if a diagnosis of cancer is suspected.
-To my knowledge there is no crisis in the medical communities treatment of cancer.
-Mainly this example is useful for teaching Bayes theorem, not influencing the training of doctors.
-In my opinion thinking with Bayes theorem is much more important than calculating a precise answer.
-Interestingly the accuracy of reading mammographies has increased due to algorithms based in part on Bayes theorem [^AI-screening] since the studies citing that medical professionals can't calculate the correct answer were published.
+To my knowledge, there is no crisis in the medical communities treatment of cancer.
+This example is useful mainly for teaching Bayes theorem, not influencing the training of doctors.
+In my opinion, thinking with Bayes theorem is much more important than calculating a precise answer.
+Interestingly, the accuracy of reading mammographies has increased due to algorithms based in part on Bayes theorem [^AI-screening] since the studies citing that medical professionals can't calculate the correct answer were published.

 [^AI-screening]: See ["Using AI to improve breast cancer screening"](https://blog.google/technology/health/improving-breast-cancer-screening/) and the peer reviewed [journal article](https://www.nature.com/articles/s41586-019-1799-6.epdf?author_access_token=V_LKV2xpSv9G1dhANYeWM9RgN0jAjWel9jnR3ZoTv0M5zwPVx5jT4z_z-YkUZTBT6_1AtRXi8QouJM7xB-oSN-cVBoH7f_QTgx-yQN3UBEVfkvO1_5urNT-CZHGCEQNGlCuO69tMQYak4SmdoDqyzg%3D%3D).
 Also see a news article about the research for [additional context](https://time.com/5754183/google-ai-mammograms-breast-cancer/) with respect to other previous studies.

 Another interesting intersection of Bayes theorem and breast cancer screening involved a controversy in 2009 when a U.S. Government task force suggested that women should start getting mammograms to screen for breast cancer at age 50, instead of at the customary age of 40 [^task-force].
 It also suggested changing the rate of screenings from every two years to every three years.
 The argument is that the base rate of cancer in 40 year old women is so low that the cost of false positives (healthy women with a test that seemed to indicate cancer) outweighed the benefits of the testing for the population as a whole.
 The downsides include radiation exposure and unnecessary treatment.
-As the son of a breast cancer survivor and the father of daughters this recommendation certainly evokes an emotional response that highlights the difference between *probability theory* (what are the odds) and *decision theory* (how to use the odds to make decisions).
+As the son of a breast cancer survivor and the father of daughters, this recommendation certainly evokes an emotional response that highlights the difference between *probability theory* (what are the odds) and *decision theory* (how to use the odds to make decisions).

 [^task-force]: See [New Clarity on Who Needs Mammograms — When](https://time.com/4175514/mammogram-recommendations-usa/) for a discussion of why the changes were recommended and how they could have been communicated differently.